jakobo/docmq/README.md

   - `payload: T` the job's payload which will be saved and sent to the handler
   - `runAt?: Date` a date object describing when the job should run.
 Defaults to `now()`
   - `runEvery?: string | null` Either a cron interval or an ISO-8601 duration, or `null` to remove recurrence
+  - `timezone?: string | null` When using `runEvery`, you can specify a timezone to make DocMQ aware of durations that cross date-modifying thresholds such as Daylight Savings Time; recommended when using cron and duration values outside of UTC.
   - `retries?: number` a number of tries for this job, defaults to `5`
   - `retryStrategy?: RetryStrategy` a retry strategy, defaults to `exponential`